CesiumGS/cesium-unity/Documentation~/supported-platforms.md

 Cesium for Unity supports Android and Meta Quest as a Unity Player platforms.
 See the [Unity Android](https://docs.unity3d.com/Manual/android.html) documentation for general information about develping Unity applications for the Android platform.

-Cesium for Units supports both Intel x86-64 and ARM64 processors.
+Cesium for Unity supports both Intel x86-64 and ARM64 processors.
 Most Android devices use ARM64, but the x86-64 support is important to support the Magic Leap 2 device.
 32-bit Android devices with ARMv7 processors are _not_ supported.

 The Android Player Settings must be configured as follows: